Skip to content

 Called when a one-shot timer created by HTTPServer.set_timer() fires.

 The token matches the one returned by set_timer().
-Fires once per set_timer() call.
+A set_timer() call produces at most one callback.
 The timer is consumed before the callback, so it is safe to call set_timer() from within on_timer() to re-arm.
 No automatic re-arming occurs.

-Unlike idle timeout, this timer has no I/O-reset behavior — it fires unconditionally after the configured duration, regardless of send/receive activity.
+Unlike idle timeout, this timer has no I/O-reset behavior — send and receive activity do not change when it comes due.

 fun ref on_timer(